 Limitations and gaps

 A significant limitation of the current debate on technological change is that it is difficult to predict future advancements, effects on job design, and labor market responses.
 Computer scientists are uncertain of how much progress will be made, and at what pace.
-Artificial intelligence has proceeded in spurts, with occasional advancements followed by slower periods in which obstacles have proven difficult to overcome.
+AI has proceeded in spurts, with occasional advancements followed by slower periods in which obstacles have proven difficult to overcome.
 Furthermore, experts may overestimate likely progress in their own field.

 Summary and policy advice

-The IZA World of Labor project is committed to the IZA Guiding Principles of Research Integrity.
-The author declares to have observed these principles.
+The IZA World of Labor project is committed to the IZA Code of Conduct.
+The authors declares to have observed the principles outlined in the code.

-© Michael Gibbs
+© Sergei Bazylik and Michael Gibbs